kooya3/kooya3/README.md

 | `music`      | `string` | **Essential**.
 Today's coding soundtrack |
 | `fun_index`  | `number` | **Dynamic**.
 Current level of fun at work (1-10) |

-This table provides a playful glance at attributes that power my coding sessions.
+This table provides a playful glance at some attributes that power my coding sessions.